 *Please note that you should always prioritize your mental health first.
-Not every swap will be right for every person or every lifestyle.
+Not every sustainable swap will be right for every person or every lifestyle.

 These are swaps I’m sure you’ve heard of, and perhaps you already have made a few of these changes.
-These swaps take the least amount of adjustment.
+These sustainable swaps take the least amount of adjustment.
 Most will actually save you money without much of a hassle at all!

 Surely by now you’ve heard about the sea turtles who all too often wind up with straw-related injuries.
 Honestly, a straw is one of the easiest single use plastics to eliminate.
 If you can’t bring yourself to just drink out of the glass, keep a reusable straw in your purse or car.
 They are available just about everywhere and are inexpensive.
 One straw can last a lifetime!

 I could preach for years on why you should dump your K-Cup addiction, but I’ll just say this is so easy if you just give it a chance.
 Consider switching to a drip coffee maker, french press coffee, or using a reusable K-Cup, which you can fill with whatever freshly ground coffee you prefer.
-It’s a lot cheaper and more scrumptious than buying prefilled K-Cups!
+It’s a lot cheaper, more sustainable, and more scrumptious than buying prefilled K-Cups!
 Bonus points for choosing a locally roasted coffee like Indie Coffee Roasters.